-Medical English is the specialized vocabulary used by health care professionals.
-It is also concerned with the communication techniques they need to work effectively with patients and coworkers.
+Medical English is the specialized vocabulary used by healthcare professionals.
+It also discusses the communication techniques they need for effective work relationships.

 Medical terminology is not enough.

-Doctors, nurses, pharmacists and other professionals also need to know how to communicate clearly with patients and coworkers in health care settings.
+Doctors, nurses, pharmacists and other professionals also need to know how to communicate clearly with patients and coworkers.

 Review Asking Questions & Giving Advice in English

-The practice page also has a gapfill exercise based on a conversation between a discharge nurse and a patient who is preparing to leave the hospital.
-Choose the best helping verbs to complete the conversation and get hands-on practice with giving advice.
+The practice page also has a gap-fill exercise.
+It's a conversation between a discharge nurse and a patient who is preparing to leave the hospital.
+Choose the best helping verbs to complete the conversation.
+It's hands-on practice giving advice.